raphaelroosewelt/SumupRiskAnalytics/README.md

 Implementation Approach:
 ---------------------------------------------------------------------------
-As three files were received, the adopted solution was the creation of a flat table that obtained data from three staging tables.
-Afterwards, a wiel was generated.
+As three files were received, the adopted solution was the creation of a flat table that got  data from three staging tables.
+Afterwards, a view table was generated.
 By adopting this solution, we can assure a single source of truth, ensure data quality, and guarantee process governance.
+In terms of the volume of data, my assumption is, since this is a simple solution, we could avoid issues regarding updates and maintenance.

 The final table has the following fields:
 - STORE_ID,